vegaprotocol/vegacapsule/templates.md

 <dd>

-Ethereum smart contracts addresses managed by Vega.
+Ethereum smart contract addresses created by Vega.
 These can represent bridges or ERC20 tokens.

 </dd>